cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 ```

+Alternatively, if you're creating users it might just be easier to create the user and simply set whether you want the wizard shown ahead of time then.
+That would avoid this check later.

 ***Embed data in the DOM:***

-Another valid strategy would be to embed data directly into the DOM - but do so in a way where this data is **always** present.
-This enables you to query into it.
+Another valid strategy would be to embed data directly into the DOM - but do so in a way where this data is **always** present and queryable.
 It would have to be present 100% of the time, else this would not work.

 ```js
 cy.get('html').should('have.attr', 'data-wizard').then((wizard) => {